scolecite/mica-gd355/lectures/w4-transformation.md

 translate(40, 40);
 ellipse(0, 0, 20, 20);
 ```
 The translation affects everything that's drawn after it, and the effect accumulates.
+Although the two ellipses use the same coordinates, they are drawn at different location because of the translations.

+### Control individual shapes
 ```js
 push();
 translate(20, 20);